napi-rs/website/blog/announce-v2.md

 ## What's the next step

 **NAPI-RS** has grown to be a vast ecosystem.
-We are planning to add more platform support to make `Rust` codes easier to deploy to the **Developers** and the end **Users**.
+We are planning to add more platform support to make easier for **Developers** and end **Users** to deploy `Rust`.

 The first priority feature in the future is the `WebAssembly` support.
-We want to make the existed projects with **NAPI-RS** v2 being able to compile into `WebAssembly` with no extra effort.
+We want to allow existing projects with **NAPI-RS** v2 able to compile into `WebAssembly` with no extra effort.
 (If the crates they are using supported `WebAssembly`).
-And after that, it's more easier for developers to share codes between Node.js and Browser.
+After that, it's easier for developers to share code between Node.js and the Browser.

 And we want to investigate the `Deno FFI` support too.
 See [#12577](https://github.com/denoland/deno/issues/12577#issuecomment-977570758) for the context.

 ## **Thanks**

-[yiliuliuyi](https://github.com/forehalo) for the initializing the `v2` alpha version.
+[yiliuliuyi](https://github.com/forehalo) for initiating the `v2` alpha version.
 And most of the `#[napi]` macro was implemented by him.

 [Jared Palmer](https://github.com/jaredpalmer) for reviewing the full documentation and the blog.